kon-ham/kon-ham.github.io/_posts/2021-10-25-difference-between-p-puts-and-return.md

 Here's an example of an output:

     ```
+    # Defining our array variable
     irb(main):001:0> array = ["chicken", "butt", " ", nil, 9001]

     => ["chicken", "butt", " ", nil, 9001]

     # Using p
     irb(main):002:0> p array
     ["chicken", "butt", " ", nil, 9001]

+    # Your output using p
     => ["chicken", "butt", " ", nil, 9001]

     # Using puts
     irb(main):003:0> puts array

+    # Your output using puts
     chicken
     butt